AyomideOlumideAttah/GameTheoryLab/README.md

 2. Create a new branch: `git checkout -b feature-name`
 3. Commit your changes: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
-5. Submit a Pull Request.
+5. Submit a pull request.

 ---